sourcegraph-testing/ce-demo-notebooks/intel-oss-repos.snb.md

 # Exploring Code with Sourcegraph

 Overwhelmed by finding code in GitHub, and looking for an easier way?
 Sourcegraph allows you to run precise, targeted searches across all of your code, allowing you to find what you need, make the right call with complete information, and continue with your day.
+For a full list of what we can do, [check out our search cheat sheet](https://learn.sourcegraph.com/how-to-search-code-with-sourcegraph-a-cheat-sheet).

 #### Find a list of repos in the Intel org in GitHub: